Nike Volleyball Camp at Prairie View A&M University

 Cheri Lindsay is the Head Volleyball Coach at Prairie View A&M University.View Cheri's Bio ⟩

-Lindsay is a former volleyball player who returns to her alma mater after being at the helm of the East Central University Tiger's volleyball program since the Spring of 2020.
-In her first season with the reins, she guided the Tigers to the Great American Conference Championship tournament, which prior to 2020, ECU volleyball had not made an appearance since 2013.
+In her first season with the reins, she guided the Tigers to the Great American Conference Championship tournament, which before 2020, ECU volleyball had not made an appearance since 2013.

 Becoming the third head coach in program history.
 Lindsay was named the Oklahoma Coaches Association "coach of the year" for the 2021-22 season.
-The same season the Tigers had three players named to All-Conference.
+The Tigers had three players named All conference players Taty Garcia, Alejandra Delgado, and Emma Strickland.

-Prior to her stint in Seattle, Lindsay was the head coach and assistant athletic director at Bethany College (Lindsborg, Kan.) for three seasons.
-She was also an adjunct professor in the School of Business and Athletics at Bethany.
+Before Seattle, Lindsay was the head coach and assistant athletic director at Bethany College (Lindsborg, Kan.) for three seasons.
+She was also an adjunct professor in the School of Schools and Athletics at Bethany.

-A native of Denver, Colorado, Lindsay earned a Bachelor of Science in Communications from Prairie View A&M University in 2012 and a Master of Business Administration from Tiffin University in 2013.
+A Denver, Colo., native, Lindsay earned a bachelor's degree in Communications from Prairie View A&M University in 2012 and a Master's in Business Administration from Tiffin University in 2013.

 Co-Director Darcie Kaiser